About

 From 2016 to 2022, Burrell was a documentarian, designer, and performer with House/Full of Blackwomen, a ritual performance collective led by amara tabor-smith and Ellen Sebastian-Chang.
 She has created sound and visual installations for Bay Area theaters such as Audium Theater of Sound, Stanford University, Dance Mission Theater, ODC, and Joe Goode Performance Group, and has exhibited her artwork at Kala Art Institute, The Luggage Store Gallery, Berkeley Art Museum and Pacific Film Archive (BAMPFA), SOMarts and Gray Area.

-Burrell was awarded the 2018 Soundwave Festival “Buzz Award” for innovation in music, the 2018 Alternative Exposure Grant, and was nominated for an Isadora Duncan Dance Award for Visual Design.
-She has participated in artist residencies at Audium Theater of Sound, Kala Art Institute, Montalvo Arts Center, and Paul Dresher Studios.
-Currently, she is pursuing her MFA in Art Practice at Stanford University, with an anticipated graduation in 2026.
+Burrell was awarded the 2025 Barbara Hammer Lesbian Filmmaking award, the 2018 Soundwave Festival “Buzz Award” for innovation in music, the 2018 Alternative Exposure Grant, and was nominated for an Isadora Duncan Dance Award for Visual Design.
+She has participated in artist residencies at the Headlands Center for the Arts, Audium Theater of Sound, Kala Art Institute, Montalvo Arts Center, and Paul Dresher Studios.